 It was in Venice that Gutenberg’s invention really took off.
 “Venice became the most important city for the printing industry in the first century since the printing press was invented,” says Rosa Salzberg, an Early Modern historian at the University of Trento.
 “Prospective bookmakers could find both the capital and the skills needed to make books here.”

 Several factors had turned the Republic of Venice into Europe’s printing capital.
 As Marzo Magno explains, the city was home to investors willing to put capital in new risky ventures and was strategically located near paper mills that harnessed water power from Alpine rivers.
 Unlike many other cities, Venice was free of censorship (at least until 1553), which allowed for virtually any manuscript to be published.
 And it was relatively open to foreigners and people of different religious backgrounds, something that led to innovations in typography to accommodate different alphabets.
-It was there that the first ever printed versions of the Talmud and the Qur’an were created.
+It was that the first ever printed versions of the Talmud and the Qur’an were created.

 Venice became famous for both the sheer number of books created there and “the richness and the beauty of the volumes its printers produced,” Marzo Magno notes.